Camillaneri/NiftyApp/README.md

 Two tasks have been designed for the user to interact with NiftyValue's recommending system.

 The first one, made for the user to get accostumed with our application is *Warm Up*.
 This first brief task consists in a set of 5 images to be ordered form the most to the last similar, with respect to a reference image.
+The task can be repeated as many times as one likes.

+The *Main task* in our evaluation consists in mutiple browsing sessions in which the user has to try NiftyValue's elicitation system to like and dislike the showed images.
+The goal of this task is for the user to find aesthetically pleasing images and save them in the gallery on the left.

 #### Surveys